 endeavor, and those who undertake this often selfless task do so out of a

 sense of personal devotion.
 This is Pamela's legacy.
 Much like a painting

 heavily damaged by war and neglect, Pamela painstakingly brought

 history back to life, returning color, texture and meaning to the lives of

 In the world of Jewish family history Pamela was a rock star.
 Blessed with

 an unusual talent for sleuthing, she also had a natural ability to

-warmth.
+enthusiasm and warmth.
 We will miss Pamela.
-Her inspiration touched us all.
-Her good
+Her inspiration touched us

-works, like her unquenchable spirit, will continue to burn brightly in the
+all.
+Her good works, like her unquenchable spirit, will continue to burn

 With deepest sorrow,